masato1122/auto-kappa/README.md

 To Do
 --------

-* Implementation of an automated LASSO calculation
+* LASSO with a command, but not from python